zvk2/Space-Force/README.md

 # Special Note For Mac users
--Current the OpenGL library is not supported in macOS starting from Mojave 10.14.1.
+-Currently the OpenGL library is not supported in macOS starting from Mojave 10.14.1.
 Apple officially stops the support of basic OpenGL API.
-If you try to run it and game will probably crash because all rendering in done in OpenGL instead of SDL.
+If you try to run it and game will probably crash because all rendering is done in OpenGL instead of SDL.
 The testing environment we tested is Sierra 10.12.6.

 # Goals: